Skip to Content

 Bowl of Tapioca Flour

-Depending on what kind of tapioca flour you get, the directions can differ, so be sure to read the package carefully before adding tapioca flour.
-When you’ve mixed in your tapioca flour and stirred thoroughly, let it sit for 15 minutes or so, giving the tapioca flour the opportunity to dissolve.
+Depending on what kind of tapioca flour you get, the directions can differ, so make sure to read the package carefully before adding it to your pie filling.

 5 – Draining the Juices

-It is important to let it drain naturally, giving it 30 to 60 minutes to do so.
+Afterward, let it drain naturally, giving it 30 to 60 minutes to do so.
 Simmer the juice until it turns into a syrup and then mix it back with the filling.
 Put it back in the pie and you should be good to go!

 Share this post: